bravoalpha79/k9-zen/test_procedure.md

 Check that the message form contains the following items:
 - a Name field (labelled as required),
 - an Email field (labelled as required),
-- a Phone number field (with placeholder "optional"),
+- a Phone field (with placeholder "optional"),
 - a Message text area/field (labelled as required),
 - a Cancel button, and
 - a Send message button.